microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 6. Type a message for the initial commit in the **Message** box (ie. initial commit)
 7. Click the Check mark to perform the commit.
   >If you receive an error message **Make sure you configure your 'user.name' and 'user.email' in git.** Click Cancel on the error message </br>
-  > 1. Open the Terminal in VSCode
+  > 1. Open the Terminal in VS Code
   > 2. Run the following commands, **filling in your own name and email address**
   ><br/>
   >git config --global user.name "Your Name" <br/>